eva70881/PaperDash/README.md

 ## 👥 Credits

-This project was designed and implemented collaboratively by
-**Edward Lin** and **ChatGPT (OpenAI)** in 2025.
+This project was developed by **Edward Lin** in collaboration with **ChatGPT (OpenAI)**, using iterative design, hardware validation, and hands-on testing.

-All code was written from scratch and iteratively refined through interactive development, testing, and hardware validation.
+All code was written from scratch and optimized through continuous refinement.